Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 to be a `SecretReference`.
 This is for two reasons:
 1. We won't be able to automate it, since as far as the OpenAPI specification is concerned it isn't a secret.
 2. The primary reason to classify this as a secret would be so that users could then inject the value from their secret into a pod.
-There is a workaround for this though since the user could (using Kustomize or something) do this already I think.
+There is a workaround for this though since the user could (using Kustomize or similar) do this already.

 **Conclusion:** We will not classify these as a secret for inputs unless there's some requirement forcing us to do so.